Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMTutorial2DeployAgentHELM.md

 > If you've worked with Geneva Metrics before, you maybe familiar with the Geneva Metrics Extension [ME].
 ME will be used for Prometheus collection as well, and is a sub-component of the prometheus-collector

 To deploy the agent we will leverage HELM again.
-At this step you will need to provide the KeyVault certificate information that you saved in the previous step.
-The following commands can be used for this.
-See an example of this below.

 ### Using geneva account & certificates (in key vault)